and connecting with your customers via email marketing

 So how do you build your permission-based email marketing list?
 By provide multiple opportunities for customers to sign up to receive emails from your business, such as:

 - Include email signup forms on your website.

 - Offer small percentage-off discounts on your products and services or something free (such as via social media to prompt customers to subscribe to your email newsletter.

 - Invite brick-and-mortar customers to join your email list for special updates on in-store events, upcoming promotions, and news about your products and services.

 - Check these additional tips to grow your email list beyond your signup form.

 As you’re building your audience, remember to let them know what you plan to send them and how often.
 For example, weekly specials, event announcements, or monthly newsletter.

-Being upfront about your email content and frequency helps you maintain trust, as well as ensures your compliance with CAN-SPAM regulations.
-Following are the main points of the CAN-SPAM regulations:
+Being upfront about your email content and frequency helps you maintain trust.
+And it ensures your compliance with CAN-SPAM regulations.
+The following are the main points of the CAN-SPAM regulations.

 Please see this quick review of CAN-SPAM rules for all the details.